codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/gitops-runtimes/runtime.md

 ## What's next
-Let's create a Git Source to which we'll link the applications we'll create later in the quick start.
+Let's create a Git Source to which we'll link the applications we'll create later on in the quick start series.

 Explore Git Sources and why we need them in [Managing Git Sources in GitOps Runtimes]({{site.baseurl}}/docs/gitops-quick-start/products/).